negarprh/Franch-Facile/README.md

 ---

+## 👥 **Contributors**
+This project is being developed by:

+- **[Negar Pirasteh](https://github.com/negarprh)**: Backend Developer (Database, API development, and overall backend architecture)
+- **[Kosar Akbarshah](https://github.com/KosarAkbarshah)**: Frontend Developer (UI/UX design and React integration)

+If you'd like to contribute, feel free to fork the repository, make improvements, and submit a pull request.

+---

 ## 🤝 **Contributing**
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

----

-Would you like to customize this further?